Lecon-a/myALX_Ts/projects/02_trivia_api/starter/README.md

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).

 ## Developer Guidelines
-Hi Developers, you might see this interested in. <em>TODO:<em> debug while onsubmission of answer the user score is not updated in the database.
+Hi Developers, you might see this interested in. <em>TODO:<em> Any other insightful feature is welcome.

 ## Getting started